clintonjosephs/oop-school-library/README.md

-# Enumerable Ruby
+# OOP School Library

-> Implemented in this repository is a module inside a class, and a enumerable.
-The module enumerable will implement a subset of the functionality of Enumerable.
+> Implemented a simple school library app using the full concepts of object oriented programming in ruby.
+This application takes input and returns the corresponding results from the terminal.

 ## Built With